lschierer/EvonyTKRTips.sst/src/content/docs/svs/prerequisites.md

 [minimal]: <minimal>

-For now be aware that everything here is somewhat speculative - I am not yet an active participant myself in SvS.
-I am collecting here the knowledge of those who are for when I will be.
+For now be aware that everything here is somewhat speculative - I have just started as an active participant myself in SvS.
+I am collecting here the knowledge of those who are more experienced to augment my own very minimal time in role.

 ### Minimums